tock/tock/doc/threat_model/README.md

 conceptual owner.
 For example, an ADC driver's sample buffer is capsule data associated with that ADC.

-**Secrets** are pieces of application data, kernel data, and capsule data that owning code wishes to keep confidential (that is, data the owning code does not opt to share with another OS component).
-This term is used to give an overview of confidentiality guarantees, and is always elaborated upon in this document.

 **Tock's users** refers to entities that make use of Tock OS.
 In the context of threat modelling, this typically refers to board integrators (entities that combine Tock components into an OS to run on a specific piece of hardware) and